NexPlayer/TizenWebOS/ps4/api.md

 #### nexplayer.AdInstance().getMute() ⇒ boolean

-Gets the true if the video is muted or false if not.
+Get the true if the video is muted or false if not.

 **Returns**: boolean - True if the video is muted or false if not.